 🍽 How to serve these green beans?

 They are a great addition to any holiday meal or dinner table.
 Serve them as a delicious side dish to roasted whole cauliflower or to air fryer tempeh.
-I love eating them by themselves at lunchtime too or as a side to Lentils.
+I love eating them by themselves at lunchtime, too, or as a side dish with lentils.

-Store leftovers in an airtight container and heat them just a single time.
+Store leftovers in an airtight container and put them in the fridge, not the refrigerator.
+Heat them just once after the first cook.
 Constantly reheating them will remove their flavors and may make them rubbery.
+Also, avoid reheating in the microwave if you can.

 Looking for another easy vegetable side dish?
-Check out my cheap Thanksgiving side dishes where you will find many vegan, vegetarian sides.
-To add protein to the green beans, sprinkle tofu-tempeh crumbles on it.
+Explore my cheap Thanksgiving side dishes, featuring a variety of vegan and vegetarian options.
+To add protein to the green beans, sprinkle tofu-tempeh crumbles on them.

 Love easy recipes using green beans?
-They taste really good when sauteed with asparagus or mix them with mushrooms.
-Or, serve it as a side to pasta dishes.
+They taste really good when sauteed with asparagus or when mixed with mushrooms.
+They also make a great side dish to pasta dishes.

 ♨️ Reheating Tip: These green beans can be reheated in the Instant Pot by choosing the keep warm option.
 They should take about 10 minutes.